zitadel/zitadel/docs/docs/quickstarts/dot-net.md

 At the end of the guide you should have an application able read the details of your organisation.

+If you need any other information about the .NET SDK go to the [documentation](https://caos.github.io/zitadel-net/) of the SDK itself.
 ## Prerequisites

 The client [SDK](https://github.com/caos/zitadel-net) will handle all necessary OAuth 2.0 requests and send the required headers to the ZITADEL API.